JelyseCalkum/Employee-Tracker/README.md

 These interfaces are called content management systems (CMS).
 This project is a command-line application built from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.

+You can view the walkthrough video here: https://watch.screencastify.com/v/wlxsh0L4fGMsDaOVmZMP

-You can check out the project files in my GitHub repository here: https://github.com/JelyseCalkum/Employee-Tracker
+Or you can check out the project files in my GitHub repository here: https://github.com/JelyseCalkum/Employee-Tracker

 INSTALLATION